frameable/knopf.css/README.md

 ## Installation

-The easiest way to “install” **knopf.css** on your proyect is to include the stylesheet on your website.
+The easiest way to “install” **knopf.css** on your project is to include the stylesheet on your website.

 ```html
 <link rel="stylesheet" href="https://unpkg.com/knopf.min.css">